 Think you won’t be able to stick to your Disney Vacation Budget once you arrive at Disney.
 Your worry is valid.
 This is why we’ve broken down all the Disney Vacation budget costs before.
-And shared a bunch of money saving tips.
+And shared a bunch of money-saving tips.
 Because we too have been guilty of arriving home realizing we probably shouldn’t have spent as much as we did!
 And wondering where it all went wrong.
 So, how do you fix this?
-You can stick to your Disney Vacation Budget with a little help up front.
-Here’s our top tips to make sure your Disney vacation is budget friendly.
+You can stick to your Disney Vacation Budget with a little help upfront.
+Here are our top tips to make sure your Disney vacation is budget-friendly.

 How to Stick to Your Disney Vacation Budget

-Sticking to your vacation budget can be made a whole lot easier, if you just make it cheaper.
+Sticking to your Disney Vacation Budget can be made a whole lot easier if you just make it cheaper.
 This will help you save faster, and spend money appropriately.
-By choosing cheaper times to visit, being strategic about your spending and planning out miscellaneous expenses you can stay within your vacation budget.
+By choosing cheaper times to visit, being strategic about your spending, and planning out miscellaneous expenses you can stay within your vacation budget.
 Here’s how.

-Make it Cheaper By Visiting in Off Peak Times
+Make it Cheaper By Visiting During Off-Peak Times

 Have at least one Park-Free day

 If you’re planning on a budget you’re probably hyper-aware that you need to fit all the things into this one vacation.
 But, if you’re only focused on going to the parks you’re going to miss some of the best parts about Walt Disney World.
 Visiting the resorts and Disney springs are free.
 You can boat over to Wilderness Lodge to see the geyser, or hike at the campground.
 Wander around the Grand Floridian and listen to the piano.
 Or lounge on the beach at The Polynesian.
 There is so much to do that would cost less than the 100 dollars per person the park’s admission will require.
 We’ve even included a non-park day touring plan in our vacation planner so you can still make this day feel special.